bi-LVYproject-2023/vazquez_2021/README.md

 Third, we tried to found reciprocal best hits with python notebook **notebooks/RBH_mammoth.ipynb**.

-## Correlate the duplication rates with the genome quality statistics
+## Correlate the duplication rates with the genome quality statistics (done)

 We used the BUSCO software to calculate quality statistics.
 Quality was assessed for all the available genomes.
 As we lacked computational power, we decided to calculate quality metrics with functional proteins as input, they can be found in data folder of this repo.
 This procedure did not significantly changed the statistics, but accelerated the process of calculation and decreased amount of RAM in use from 15.9 GB to 4.9 GB approximately per genome.
 We used command below to get stats.
 As it can be seen, we also used Mammalia lineage file stored locally, which is indicated by `-l` and `--offline` flags.
 We used local lineage because it was impossible to connect to the BUSCO's directly at the moment.
 ```